brooks42/pkto/README.md

 **Q: Why doesn't Spearow have flying?**

 **A**: We know it's weird that there are Flying Pokémon, that not all Flying Pokémon have flying, and that you can have flying even if you're not a Flying Pokémon.
 We didn't want to be constrained to all Flying Pokémon having flying, mostly for balance.

-**Q: The Metapod card has Defender, which makes sense.
-The Metapod DFC doesn't.
-What gives?**

-**A**: Our DFC's don't add or remove abilities when they flip.
-Also when Caterpie evolves into Metapod, it retains its moveset, such as tackle.

 **Q: Hyper Beam says "Enchant target Pokémon without an Evolve ability."
 Does that mean I can't use it on Dragonite, which has Evolve From?**